snubsalot/fat-dash/README.md

   - Chromium 73 - should work with any half decent Chrome version
   - Don't get your hands dirty with IE 😉.
 Also I am not sure concerning Safari browser.
 - Dashboard is tested with csv files starting at Game Version 1.0.2

+# Disclaimer
+This is a community project (not from the official author).